 You should not water an Anthurium plant unless the top 50-75% of the soil is dry – typically every 5 to 7 days during the spring and summer months and every 7 to 14 days in winter.
 Ensure your potting vessel has ample drainage to allow excess water to disperse.
 You can tell that an Anthurium is overwatered if the leaves’ tips are yellowing, while brown leaf tips indicate underwatering.

-Anthurium, also known as laceleaf, tailflower, or flamingo flower, comprises roughly 1,000 flowering plant species.
+Anthurium, also known as laceleaf, tailflower, or flamingo flower, comprises roughly 1,000 flowering plant species (including rarer species like the Anthurium crystallinum).
 It is the largest genus in the arum family, Araceae, and the subfamily, Pathoideae.
 These beautiful plants offer a host of uses and benefits and are rich in meaning and symbolism.

 The Role of Water in Plant Health and Development